TommyWang469/cal-bc-study-guides/WORKFLOW.md

 failure this list exists to prevent.

 **Confirm every problem has work space:** count `\prob{}` against `\ws[SMLG]` occurrences.

+**Check the practice layout:** the first page must contain Question 1, with no introductory review page.
+Inspect the TeX and rendered PDF for colored text, shaded boxes, colored figures, and added teaching sections.
+Confirm that required question instructions and figure labels remain readable, and that the answer key and final source list are still present.

 **Check the compiled PDF by rendering it** (PyMuPDF is installed, poppler is not):
 ```python